 Google Analytics Metrics Definitions In GA4 Versus Universal Analytics

-If you’ve already implemented Google Analytics 4 (GA4) on your website or app, you may have noticed a wildly different set of metrics than what you’re used to in Universal Analytics (UA).
+As of March 2024, Google recommended that all Universal Analytics (UA) users switch to Google Analytics 4 (GA4) and export their historical data.
+This means that you’ve likely already implemented Google Analytics 4 (GA4) on your website or app, and have probably noticed a wildly different set of metrics than what you’re used to in UA.
 This is one of the many changes that resulted from the philosophical shift Google has made with this iteration of Google Analytics.
-If you’re looking to get a more general understanding of the tool, check out our guide to all things Google Analytics 4, including how to get started, but if you want to learn more about these new metrics, you’re in the right place.
+If you’re looking to get a more general understanding of the tool, check out our guide to all things Google Analytics 4, including how to get started, but if you want to learn more about these new Google Analytics metrics, you’re in the right place.

 Engaged Sessions